 On or before July 1, 2018, a utilization review process that modifies or denies request for authorization of medical treatment shall be accredited and shall retain active accreditation while providing utilization review services.
-The accreditation shall be by an independent, nonprofit organization to certify that the utilization review process meets specified criteria, including, but not limited to, timeliness in issuing a utilization review decision, the scope of medical material used in issuing a utilization review decision, peer-to-peer consultation, internal appeal procedure, and requiring a policy preventing financial incentives to doctors
+The accreditation shall be by an independent, nonprofit organization to certify that the utilization review process meets specified criteria, including, but not limited to, timeliness in issuing a utilization review decision, the scope of medical material used in issuing a utilization review decision, peer-to-peer consultation, internal appeal procedure, and requiring a policy preventing financial incentives to doctors and other providers based on the utilization review decision.

-Create Date: 12/20/2005 Prior Revision: 02/02/2018 California state laws and regulations supersede URAC and Page 17 of 41 Most Recent Revision: 05/25/2021 Mitchell International, Inc. policies and procedures when า Last Reviewed: 05/25/2021 California's laws and regulations are more restrictive or specific Last Approved: 05/25/2021 Effective Date: 06/01/2021 © 2021 Mitchell Interna tional, Inc. All rights reserve d.
-Company Confidential and other providers based on the utilization review decision.
+12/20/2005 Create Date: 02/02/2018 Prior Revision: California state laws and regulations supersede URAC and Page 17 of 41 Most Recent Revision: 05/25/2021 Mitchell International, Inc. policies and procedures when 05/25/2021 California's laws and regulations are more restrictive or specific.
+Last Reviewed: Last Approved: 05/25/2021 Effective Date: 06/01/2021